DebAssistant/DebAssistant/README.md

 To install the .deb run `dpkg -i debassistant-*.deb`

 ## Uninstall
-To uninstall remove the .EXE
+To uninstall remove the .EXE.

 To uninstall the .deb run `deb -r debassistant`